SAFEHR-data/emap/docs/technical_overview/ADR/waveform-raw-collection.md

 The `.tar.bz2` files are named by the bed, stream id, and earliest and latest fact timestamp.

+## As of 2025-12-04

+Writing loads of small files was too slow and took up a lot of filesystem space in the directory structure itself, so it was changed to write directly to bz2 files.
+One file per bed location, changing every N minutes to a new archive.
+(N is configurable, suggest 5–15 minutes).

+The tradeoff here is that more data is in memory that is at risk of loss in an outage.
+In particular with the large block size of bz2, you can't start compressing until you have quite a lot of data.

+We perform a clean shutdown that flushes out everything in memory to disk, but this only helps in the case of a planned shutdown.
+A sudden host reboot or power outage would lose a few minutes of data, but luckily these are rare.

+I also switched from using tar archives to concatenated plain data with a single ASCII FS character appended, because tar has a per-file overhead comparable in size to the files we are trying to store.

 # Details
 Since there is a large amount of data coming in and not much space to store it, we will need to use compression.